 Encourage your employees to talk about your feedback.
 Get there point of view and ask them what they think they can improve on.
 This isn’t just you talking at them.
 Take the time to discuss your points with them.
 It will help both of you in the long run.

 And, of course, end on a positive note.
 If the conversation begins to get heated, put a pause on it and circle back later once things have calmed down.
-Reviews are for building your employees up and helping them become better.
+The most oportun employee reviews are for building your employees up and helping them become better.
 There are so many positive things that come out of good reviews, like higher employee engagement rates, higher satisfaction, work improvement and making your business a better one.